Answers to Frequently Asked Questions (FAQs) relating to In-App Purchasing (IAP).

 UserDataclass has the

-getMarketplace(),method which can be called to obtain the ISO_3166-1 marketplace code.
-Amazon's testing tools intentionally omit the currency symbols from JSON strings, so that you can add those strings yourself.
+getMarketplace()method which you can call to obtain the ISO_3166-1 marketplace code.
+The testing tools intentionally omit currency symbols from JSON strings, so that you can add those strings yourself.

-- Q: When I select an entry, it always displays the subscription type as "Monthly subscription", even if the entry is a "Quarterly subscription."
+- Q4: When I select an entry, it always displays the subscription type as "Monthly subscription", even if the entry is a "Quarterly subscription".
 Why is this happening?

 This issue is a known limitation with the App Tester and does not affect functionality.